Jingi Walla!

 About Us

-Our mob, the Bundjalung of Byron Bay (Arakwal Bumberlin people) is one of over 500 Aboriginal tribes that co-habited Australia before European occupation.
-Our people, together with neighbouring tribes or clans, make up part of the wider Bundjalung Nation, extending to Grafton and the mighty Clarence River in the south, up north past Tweed River to the Nerang River in southern Queensland, and out west towards the Great Dividing Range.
+Around and beyond this area, Country is looked after by other Aboriginal traditional owners with which we have had close and interconnected relations for a long time.
+Byron Bay (Cavenbah) has always been an important meeting place for the Arakwal, neighbouring clans and people of the Bundjalung nation.
+Our people, together with neighbouring tribes and clans, make up part of the wider Bundjalung Nation.
+This nation extends to Grafton and the mighty Clarence River in the south, up north past Tweed River to the Nerang River in southern Queensland, and out west towards the Great Dividing Range.

 Our ancestors have passed on traditions and cultural practices that are alive in us, their descendants, today.
-We retain a strong connection to our place, actively caring for and being in Country, sharing our knowledge and culture with the wider community.
-Our Country corresponds closely to the language group Minyambal on the Bundjalung tribal language area map here.
-Click on the map to see a larger version.
+We retain a strong connection to our country, actively caring for and reconnecting our people to this place.
+We share our knowledge and culture with the wider community to help look after Country.

 Our Corporation

-• Working on Country - including involvement in Land and Coastcare activities, Arakwal rangers and guides working in Arakwal National Park and the Cape Byron Marine Park.
+• Living and Working back on Country - including indigenous resource and co-management agreements; dealing with Native Title matters; reviewing land-use plans, strategies and development proposals; involvement in Land and Coastcare activities; working and caring for Arakwal National Park and the Cape Byron Marine Park; developing affordable housing for our community.

 Learn More